vcfvct/aws-exam/README.md

 ## Misc
 * AWS support 2 `Virtualizations`: para and Hardware
-* AWS Trusted Advisor: Security Groups - Specific Ports Unrestricted, IAM Use, MFA on Root Account, EBS Public Snapshots, RDS Public Snapshots
+* AWS Trusted Advisor: Security Groups - Specific Ports Unrestricted, IAM Use, MFA on Root Account, EBS Public Snapshots, RDS Public Snapshots, Service Limits check.
 * large file transfer: snowball or aws-import/export
 * storage gateway.
   * Gateway cached: storing all the data on s3 and cache frequently-used data locally.
   * Gateway stored: use s3 to backup the data but store locally.
 * Killing feature for EFS against EBS is its concurrency, it can be mounted/accessed by multiple ec2 instances at the same time.
+  * EFS cannot be used with Windows Instance.
 * The maximum size of a tag key is 128 unicode characters.
 * Arn format: arn:partition:service:region:account-id:resource-type(/or:)resource.
 Some resource type does not require region/account-id, so those part will be omitted and show as double/triple colon.
 * By default, temporary security credentials for an IAM user are valid for a maximum of 12 hours, but you can request a duration as short as 15 minutes or as long as 36 hours.
 For security reasons, a token for an AWS account root user is restricted to a duration of one hour.